Theme API Reference

 Account subscription actions

-The subscriptions array on account.liquid exposes per-subscription fields for display: id, status, interval, name, subtotal, tax, shipping_fee, total (tax-inclusive), next_bill_at, cycle_count, shipping (the saved address: .name/.line1/.line2/.city/.state/.zip/.country), and the can_pause / can_resume / can_cancel / can_pay / can_edit_address flags.
+The subscriptions array on account/subscriptions.liquid exposes per-subscription fields for display: id, status, interval, name, subtotal, tax, shipping_fee, total (tax-inclusive), next_bill_at, cycle_count, shipping (the saved address: .name/.line1/.line2/.city/.state/.zip/.country), and the can_pause / can_resume / can_cancel / can_pay / can_edit_address flags.

 Endpoint / actionFieldsEffect

-POST /account action=cancel_subscription | pause_subscription | resume_subscriptionsubscription_idCancel / pause / resume.
+POST /account/subscriptions action=cancel_subscription | pause_subscription | resume_subscriptionsubscription_idCancel / pause / resume.

 POST /subscription-paysubscription_idMints a payable renewal invoice and redirects to it (pay / update card).